atony3648/Cinema-Project/README.md

 # Cinema-Project
-A simple cinema project that can book seats and uses a hashing algorithm to encrypt passwords (see all methods below)
+A simple cinema project that can book seats and uses a hashing algorithm to encrypt passwords (see all methods below) Add the text files to the bin -> debug folder created by visual studio

 MainMenu Class
 Runs subroutine OutputMenu() which displays Cinema management system and asks for a username and password.
 These credentials are passed through a hashing algorithm which returns an integer value but are also saved to a txt file.
 These variables are then used to determine whether the user is an employee or a manager and outputs a menu with options that they can choose to do with  managers having more options available than employees.